 In closing, perhaps the best way to prevent light damage is to store your artwork, photographs and other such materials in a cool / dry / dark area or closet in your “living space” (i.e. not in your attic or basement) in appropriately-sized archival enclosures and boxes.

-Yet if you’re planning on displaying some of your materials, as most of us are, always use acid-free mats and the right picture frames / avoid direct sunlight & exposure to florescent lighting / and consider using a UV-filtering glazing such as Acrylite OP-3.
+But if you want to display some of your materials, always use acid-free mats and the right picture frames.
+Avoid direct sunlight and exposure to florescent lighting.
+And consider using a UV-filtering glazing such as Optix UV-Filtering Acrylic.

 Lastly, read a short summary on light damage from the Library of Congress.